rpurser47/funwitharduino_intermediate/README.md

 Code and schematics
 -------------------
 This repository contains the code and schematics for the Fun with Arduino intermediate course.
-Currently, I am migrating the code and schematics from Google Drive as I prepare for our October 2014 course.

 Licensing
 ---------